microsoft/create-react-app-uifabric/README.md

 # Getting Started with Create React App and Fluent UI

+## This repo is read-only

+**Warning: this repo is now deprecated and read-only.
+The contents of this repo has now been migrated into the `cra-template` package of [microsoft/fluentui](https://github.com/microsoft/fluentui) repo.
+If you have an issue you'd like to raise, please submit it there.**

 This is a [Create React App](https://github.com/facebook/create-react-app) based repo that comes with Fluent UI pre-installed!

 ## Available Scripts